iamaldren/MessagingAPI/README.md

 #### Prequisite/s
 - Docker

-The application is containerized, wherein all related stacks are already setup in the docker images.
-One just need to run the docker-compose file, and the application can be used directly.
+The application is containerized, wherein all related stacks are already set up in the docker images.
+One just needs to run the docker-compose file, and the application can be used directly.

 1. Go to `PROJECT_SOURCE_DIR`.
 You should see the docker-compose.yml file in this directory.
     ```